bavla/biblio/Pajek/macro/README.md

 ## norm2

 Normalized 2-mode network N given as First network.
+As data enter # of rows of given 2-mode network.

 ## norm2p